Tebrihk/FlavorSnap/README.md

 - Automatic Image Organization
   Uploaded images are saved into their predicted class folders.

-- Simple Web UI with Panel
+- Web UI
-  Intuitive interface built with Panel (based on Bokeh).
+  Intuitive interface built with html css javascript and typescript.

+- backend
+- using nextjs.
 ---

  Model Info